Putting Systems Thinking into Practice Toolkit

 Illustration of people meeting in a conference room

 Systems thinking offers organizations a way to approach complex and persistent problems more effectively.
-Each section of this toolkit contains action steps and supportive resources to help TPP program leaders (including project directors and program managers) adopt a systems thinking approach and support their staff in incorporating systems thinking into their daily work.
+Each section of this toolkit contains action steps and supportive resources to help TPP project leaders (including project directors and project managers) adopt a systems thinking approach and support their staff in incorporating systems thinking into their daily work.

-Most people tend to think linearly—X cause leads to Y effect.
-In contrast, systems thinking is a way to view systems—networks made up of diverse components that aim to work together—from a broad perspective that includes seeing overall structures, patterns, and cycles in the system, rather than only specific events.1 Systems thinking is most effective when there is a strong commitment to learning; a willingness to be open to seeing, doing, and thinking differently; and an openness to multiple perspectives, including those of TPP program participants, staff, partners, and other stakeholders.2
+Systems thinking is most effective when there is a strong commitment to learning; a willingness to be open to seeing, doing, and thinking differently; and an openness to multiple perspectives, including those of TPP project participants, staff, partners, and other stakeholders.1

 When implementing systems thinking, it’s important to: